Zea_mays_selection.jpg

 Artificial directional selection in corn (Zea mays)

 Starting with a single line of corn, different strains were selected for high or low content of oil (left) or protein (right).
-Note that decline of oil content ceases after about 20 generations of selection, whereas the high-line has increased nearly doubled over the same period, and is still increasingly linearly after 50 generations.
+Note that decline of oil content ceases after about 20 generations of selection, whereas the high-line has increased nearly doubled over the same period, continues to increase linearly, and has tripled after 50 generations.
 The difference between the two lines is nearly 14-fold after 50 generations.
-[Evidently there is a lower limit of oil content compatible with survival].
-In another strain, protein content has approximately doubled over the same period, with a four-fold difference between lines.
+There seems to be lower limit of oil content compatible with viability.
+In another strain, protein content has doubled over 50 generations, with a four-fold difference between the low- and hig-bred lines.